BarkingBad/coinbase-spark/readme.md

 If one starts a new query and accidentally loses the reference to it before stopping (e.g. python interpreter will fail on some instruction before stopping), he/she should kill spark session by explicitly calling `spark.stop()` in a new cell.
 Otherwise, the websockets will still be alive and will stream the data.

-## Assignments
-Open `Notebook.ipynb` in Jupyter to see the assignmets.